As an artist I started using glow in the dark paint in 2011 and it is an amazing medium of constantly moving and changing light.

 If you have a dark area like a basement, home theatre, or room with little daylight you must use a bright light to compensate.
 In those dim or dark areas it is best to get as much direct light on the stars as possible.
 In a basement bedroom sometimes a floor lamp directed at the ceiling is an easy solution.

 I work in an area that never gets natural daylight and yet it glows very brightly in the dark.
 I use bright CFL room lights and the paint closest to the light source obviously glows the brightest.
 If you want your posters or murals to glow brightly don’t put them in a distant shady corner of the room!
+I also use a high powered flashlight for when I want to charge a mural up fast or to see the colours at their most intense.

 You’ll only see glow colours when the paint is 100% charged.
 As the stored light starts to run out and fade the glow will always be a white colour.
 This is common to all glow in the dark paints.
 The white after-glow will continue to fade but you will easily see it glowing all night long.